Yellowstone National Park: Recreation

 The National Park Service maintains nine visitor centers and museums and is responsible for the maintenance of historical structures and many of the other 2,000 buildings.
 These structures include National Historical Landmarks, such as the Old Faithful Inn built from 1903 to 1904 and the entire Fort Yellowstone – Mammoth Hot Springs Historic District.
-A historical and educational tour is available at Fort Yellowstone, which details the history of the National Park Service and the development of the park.
-Campfire programs, guided walks, and other interpretive presentations normally available at numerous locations in the summer, and on a limited basis during other seasons were suspended in 2021 as a response to COVID-19.

 Camping is available at a dozen campgrounds with more than 2,000 campsites.
-Camping is also available in surrounding National Forests, as well as in Grand Teton National Park to the south.
 Backcountry campsites are accessible only by foot or by horseback and require a permit.
 There are 1100 mi of hiking trails available.
-The park is not considered to be a good destination for mountaineering because of the predominance of unstable volcanic rock.
-Visitors with pets are required to keep them on a leash at all times and are limited to areas near roadways and in "front country" zones such as drive-in campgrounds.
 Around thermal features, wooden and paved trails have been constructed to ensure visitor safety, and most of these areas are handicapped accessible.
 The National Park Service maintains a year-round clinic at Mammoth Hot Springs and provides emergency services throughout the year.

 Hunting is not permitted, though it is allowed in the surrounding national forests during the open season.
 Fishing is a popular activity, and a Yellowstone Park fishing license is required to fish in park waters.
 Many park waters are fly fishing only and all native fish species are catch and release only.
 Boating is prohibited on rivers and creeks except for a 5 mi stretch of the Lewis River between Lewis and Shoshone lakes, and it is open to non-motorized use only.
 Yellowstone Lake has a marina at Bridge Bay while there is a boat ramp at the Lewis lake campground.